 Childline 0800 1111

-Toot Toot gives children a safe voice to be able to report incidents of bullying, cyber bullying, racism, extremism, radicalisation, sexism, mental health and self harm directly to school.
-Too Toot gives children an alternative way to disclose their concerns when they are unable to do so face-to-face.
+It provides children with an alternative way to disclose any concerns when they feel unable to do so face-to-face.
 This will work alongside current school systems of reporting concerns.

-More details about this new safeguarding platform will follow.
-In November, all children will receive an individual log-in and will be taught to use the programme responsibly.
-There will also be information for parents upon it's introduction.
+In November, all children in KS2 will receive an individual log-in and will be taught to use the programme responsibly.

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
 From July 2015, all schools have a duty to safeguard children from radicalisation and extremism.